LLNL/axom/src/components/shroud/docs/reference.rst

    Name of Fortran file for functions.
    Defaults to option *F_impl_name_library_template*.

+library
+  The name of the library.
+  Used to name output files and modules.
+  The first three letters are used as the default for **C_prefix** option.
+  Defaults to *default_library*.
+  Each YAML file is intended to wrap a single library.

 namespace
   Blank delimited list of namespaces for **cpp_header**.
   The namespaces will be nested.

+patterns
+   Code blocks to insert into generated code.

 splicers
    A dictionary mapping file suffix to a list of splicer files